 AP pass rates and percentage of students taking the exams affect the school’s Challenge Index, a ratio that represents the availability of advanced coursework in the school’s curriculum.
-Because increasing numbers of students are taking AP exams, the school’s Challenge Index score increased from 1.57 in 2015-16 to 1.90 in 2016-17.
+Because increasing numbers of students are taking AP exams, the school’s Challenge Index score has increased over the past years and grew to 1.63 in 2018-19.

 - Two-year college/technical school 11%

 - Working, military, other 13%